wishawa/pierce/README.md

 ## Fallback

-For Pierce to function optimally, **the final deref target must not be inside the outer pointer**, (it should be e.g. somehwere else on the heap or in the static region).
+For Pierce to function optimally, **the double-deref target must not be inside the outer pointer**, (it should be e.g. somehwere else on the heap or in the static region).

 This condition is met by most common smart pointers, including (but not limited to) `Box`, `Vec`, `String`, `Arc`, `Rc`.

 For pointers that don't meet this condition,
-Pierce pin it to the heap using `Box` to give it a stable address, so that the cache would not be left dangling if the Pierce (and the outer pointer in it) is moved.
+Pierce falls back to pin it to the heap using `Box` to give it a stable address, so that the cache would not be left dangling if the Pierce (and the outer pointer in it) is moved.

 You should avoid using Pierce if your doubly-nested pointer points to itself anyway.